Data Tiering

 Graylog offers archiving for less critical data, making it a lower cost option for storing compliance and historical data.

 The archive stores messages until you need to re-process them into Graylog for analysis.
 You can instruct Graylog to automatically archive log messages to compressed flat files on the local file system or to an S3-compatible object storage.
-Messages are stored before retention cleaning begins, and they are not deleted from OpenSearch.
+Messages are stored before retention cleaning begins, and they are not deleted from search backend.

 Prepare Your Environment for a Warm Tier